angetzou/Dissertation_project/README.md

 Format of the file

-create a folder such as : dissertation folder and paste Dataset and matrix-free-ipm files inside
+create a folder such as : dissertation folder and paste Dataset and matrix-free-ipm folders inside

 dissertation_folder
 	Dataset
 	matrix-free-ipm

-In matrix-free-ipm we have all the codes.
-In Dataset we have the Netlib collection.
+In matrix-free-ipm we have all the codes and the qap folder In Dataset we have the Netlib collection.